Ethics Consultation Service

 Always consider if your response is appropriate first, and ensure you are aware, and your clients are aware, of your employer’s complaint management processes.
 If you can’t resolve a concern, we are here to help.
 AASW members can contact our Ethics and Practice Standards Consultation Service to discuss options and strategies for respectful resolution of concerns.

-The Ethics and Practice Standards Consultation Service is managed by the Professional Officer – Standards, who works closely with a team of national ethics and practice standards experts.
+The Ethics and Practice Standards Consultation Service is managed by the Professional Officer – Ethics and Standards, who works closely with a team of national ethics and practice standards experts.

-The Code of Ethics Practice Standards and Ethics and Practice Guidelines provide extensive guidance for ethical practice and in most instances address the common issues arising in consultations.
-Please refer to these documents in the first before contacting the Professional Officer – Standards at:
+The Code of Ethics, Practice Standards and Ethics and Practice Guidelines provide extensive guidance for ethical practice and will often address the common issues arising in consultations.
+Please refer to these documents in the first instance before contacting the Professional Officer – Ehics and Standards at:

 *Please ensure that you include the area code (03) if calling from outside Victoria.